Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ### Using the System Service

-We now have the logical pieces necessary to understand how to use functionality exposed by the uAPI.
-Let's think about this sequence of actions with the ping port as an example:
+We now have the logical pieces necessary to understand how to use functionality exposed by Travelport Universal API.
+Below is an example of a sequence of actions with the ping port:

-1. Create an object of type `PingReq`
+1. Create an object of type `PingReq`.
-2. Fill in the necessary fields of the `PingReq` using its "setter" methods
+2. Fill in the necessary fields of the `PingReq` using its *setter* methods
-3. Create an instance of `SystemService`
+3. Create an instance of `SystemService`.
-4. Access the `SystemService` object to get an object of type `SystemPingPortType`
+4. Access the `SystemService` object to get an object of type `SystemPingPortType`.
-5. Call the method `service` on the `SystemPingPortType` instance, passing the `PingReq` object created in step 1
+5. Call the method `service` on the `SystemPingPortType` instance, passing the `PingReq` object created in step 1.
-6. Examine the results of our request by looking at the `PingRsp` object using its "getter" methods
+6. Examine the results of the request by looking at the `PingRsp` object using its *getter* methods.

-With very few exceptions, all the features and functions of the uAPI follow this pattern of "first build the request parameters and then use the port object to get the results."
+With very few exceptions, all the features and functions of Travelport Universal API follow this pattern of first build the request parameters and then use the port object to get the results.

-### Lesson 1 proper
+### Lesson 1

 The file  [Lesson1.Java](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/Lesson1.Java) is in the Java package [com.travelport.uapi.unit1](https://github.com/travelport/travelport-uapi-tutorial/tree/master/src/com/travelport/uapi/unit1).
 You'll notice that in the web-viewable version of this tutorial, we often make the names of files and packages direct links into the github repository for the tutorial.
-This makes it easy for those that just want to read the tutorial without "playing along at home" by compiling/running all the examples.
+This makes it easy for those that just want to read the tutorial by compiling/running all the examples.

 Let's examine the `main` method of Lesson 1: